RichardKelley/richardkelley.github.io/data.md

 ## Data

 Sharing data is fundamental to the robotics community.
-As I collect data for our self-driving Lincoln MKZ, I'll put links to it here.
+When I managed an autonomous vehicle group in Nevada, I collected some data that I made publically available.
+You can find links to that data below.

 ### <a name="snow-velodyne"></a> Lidar in Snow